- Home >

 Are there side effects?

 Some users may experience side effects such as jaw discomfort, dry mouth, or changes in bite alignment.
-These issues are usually temporary and can often be managed through adjustments.
+These issues are usually temporary and can often be managed through adjustments, or by getting a bruxism night guard.

 How often does the device need to be adjusted?

-Follow-up appointments are important to monitor the fit and function of the device.
+Follow-up appointments with our dentists are important to monitor the fit and function of the device.
 Adjustments may be needed over time due to wear or changes in oral structure.

 Can I still travel with the appliance?